ContainerSSH/ContainerSSH/docs/logging.md

     The JSON logger writes to the standard output regardless of log level.

 !!! note
-    Inn case a fatal application crash (panic) the crash log will end up on the stderr.
+    In case a fatal application crash (panic) the crash log will end up on the stderr.
 Make sure to capture that as well for emergency debugging.